 How will different sorts of property be managed?

-The management of property depends largely on whether or not the asset is considered joint management or solely managed community property.
-Wages, salary or income from separate property is under the sole management of the spouse that earns the income.
+Property management depends primarily on whether or not the asset is considered joint management or solely managed community property.
+Wages, salary, or income from separate property are under the spouse's sole management that earns the income.

-When you and your spouse comingle sole management community property that belongs to one of you and jointly managed community property the solely managed community property then becomes jointly managed.
-Likewise, property that is one your name or your spouse’s name is presumed to be solely managed community property, absent evidence to the contrary.
+When you and your spouse comingle sole management community property that belongs to one of you and jointly managed community property, the solely managed community property becomes jointly managed.
+Likewise, property of your name or your spouse's name is presumed to be solely managed community property, absent evidence to the contrary.

 What responsibility do you and your spouse have to creditors?

-If a creditor wins a judgment against your spouse what are the potential effects on you?
+If a creditor wins a judgment against your spouse, what are the potential effects on you?
 The answer depends upon the nature of the judgment.
-If the judgment is based merely on a failure to pay as agreed in a contract between your spouse and a creditor, the creditor can only go after your spouse’s separate property and the community property that he or she manages on their own.
+Suppose the judgment is based merely on a failure to pay as agreed in a contract between your spouse and creditors.
+In that case, the creditor can only go after your spouse's separate property and the community property they manage independently.

-On the other hand, if it is a tort claim (as for example if your spouse induced a creditor to extend him or her a loan due to fraud) then a creditor would be able to reach out to your own solely managed community property- only to the extent that damages occurred during the course of your marriage.
-The bottom line is that if your spouse committed an offense like negligence or fraud towards a creditor and that creditor wins a money judgment in court all community property owned by you and your spouse (with some exceptions) are fair game to be subject to the creditor’s judgment.
+On the other hand, if it is a tort claim (as, if your spouse induced a creditor to extend them a loan due to fraud), then a creditor would be able to reach out to your own solely managed community property- only to the extent that damages occurred during your marriage.
+If your spouse committed an offense like negligence or fraud towards a creditor, the bottom line is that.
+That creditor wins a money judgment in court, all community property owned by you and your spouse (with some exceptions) is fair game to be subject to the creditor's judgment.

 What property is available to a judgment creditor?

-To sum it all up: if the claim that the creditor won a judgment on is based in a tort (like negligence) then your spouse’s separate property, solely managed community property, jointly managed community property and your solely managed community property are exposed to that judgment and can potentially be collected in order to pay that judgment.
+To sum it all up: if the claim that the creditor won a judgment on is based in a tort (like negligence), then your spouse's separate property, solely managed community property, jointly managed community property, and your solely managed community property are exposed to that judgment and can potentially be collected to pay that judgment.

-In a claim that is based on the contract signed between the creditor and your spouse, your spouse’s separate property, solely managed community property and jointly managed community property is fair game to be collected upon.
+In a claim based on the contract signed between the creditor and your spouse, your spouse's separate property, solely managed community property, and jointly managed community property is fair game to be collected upon.